Scientific Name

 Euphorbia meloformis is a small succulent with green spherical to cylindrical stems with 8 to 12 ribs and usually with many spinescent, simple or branched peduncles.
 It typically grows solitary or occasionally produces offsets from the base.
 The stems can reach up to 8 inches (20 cm) in height and 6 inches (15 cm) in diameter.
 Young plants have leaves that sometimes dry out quickly.

-This species is similar to Euphorbia obesa but differs by its small yellow flowers on peduncles, up to 2.4 inches (6 cm) long, that dry and persist on the plant after blooming.
+This species is similar to Euphorbia obesa but differs in having small yellow flowers on peduncles up to 2.4 inches (6 cm) long, which dry and persist on the plant after blooming.

 Learn more at How to Grow and Care for Euphorbia.